Jimmy-Sudoku/2019-Sales_Analysis_and_Recommender/README.md

 ## Introduction

 The dataset is taken from @Knightbearr,a kaggle user, who provided me with these datasets.
 There are a total of 12 datasets where it is separated by month.
 Before analyisng, microsoft excel is used to perform ETL (Extract Transform Load), data cleaning and combining the datset into 1 and then after python is used to do EDA and recommender system.
-[Recommender system is built to improve sales via upselling and cross-selling and increase of conversion rate by up to 45%](https://blog.saleslayer.com/recommendation-systems-ecommerce#collab).
+Recommender system is built to improve sales via upselling and cross-selling and increase of conversion rate by up to 45%<a href="https://blog.saleslayer.com/recommendation-systems-ecommerce#collab" target="_blank"><sup>2</sup></a> .

 There are also a few task to finding and the below are the tasks:
 - How much was earned that Year?